Q: Do I have to take the GRE?

 Q: Where should I obtain references?

-A: References should include persons who are acquainted with the applicant’s actual abilities, talents, personality and academic performance.
-References from college teachers who can comment on academic potential from first-hand knowledge, PAs, physicians, and other health professionals who have worked with the applicant or know the applicant well are preferred.
+A: References should include people who are acquainted with the applicant’s actual abilities, talents, personality and academic performance.
+References from college teachers who can comment on academic potential from first-hand knowledge, PAs, physicians and other health professionals who have worked with the applicant or know the applicant well are preferred.
 It is recommended that candidates seek references from individuals who are well acquainted with them academically, personally and/or professionally.
 It is desirable that candidates seek a variety of sources for references.
 The reference source should have been acquainted with the candidate for a significant period of time.